xigxog/kubefox/docs/concepts/virtual_environments.md

     KubeFox Environments serve largely as containers for environment variables and secrets that will be shared across KubeFox Virtual Environments (VEs).

-    Environments often map to Kubernetes namespaces and traditionaal environments.
+    Environments often map to Kubernetes namespaces and traditional environments.

 2. **Virtual Environments**